Should Gorsuch Speak At The Trump Hotel In DC? It’s Complicated.

-Northwestern University Pritzker School of Law Professor Steven Lubet, a legal ethics expert, argues this theory of conflict is too attenuated.
+Northwestern University Pritzker School of Law Professor Steven Lubet, a legal ethics expert, argues Common Cause’s theory of conflict is too attenuated.

 “Any relationship between a single event and the emoluments clause litigation is far too tenuous to implicate Gorsuch’s impartiality,” he wrote at the Legal Ethics Forum.
 “The justice is obtaining no benefit from President Trump, and the president is obtaining at most a de minimis benefit – and really, not even that – from Gorsuch’s appearance at his hotel.”

 He noted other legal ethicists have taken the opposite position.